Landscaping ProjectsLaying Paving Slabs on Soil – How-to Guide

 First, let’s go through what equipment you need for the labour.

 When deciding on the location of the patio, think about viability rather than style and convenience.
 It’s important that you choose a well-drained area, so the foundation you will lay remains stable and you avoid any future issues and costs.
+This goes double if you decide to build a shed and use paving slabs as base.

 Determine what shape and size you want your patio to have and outline the site you picked in the desired dimensions.
 If the shape includes angles, use wooden pegs and a builders line to ensure straight and even edges.
 A builders square helps for accurate angles.